sayanarijit/map.xplr/README.md

   require("map").setup{
     mode = "default",
     key = "M",
+    editor = os.getenv("EDITOR") or "vim",
     placeholder = "{}"
     prefer_multi_map = false,
   }

   -- Type `M` to switch to single map mode.
   -- Then press `tab` to switch between single and multi map modes.
+  -- Press `ctrl-e` to edit the command using your editor.
   ```

 ## Features